 5 years ago marketers like you were probably still trying to make sense out of social media.

-The impressive growth of Facebook with 310 million active users was difficult to ignore.
-Maybe you incorporated the social giant and other social networks with staggering growth numbers into your marketing strategy.
+The impressive growth of the Facebook with 310 million active users was difficult to ignore.
+Maybe you incorporated the social giant and other social networks with staggering growth numbers into your marketing strategy, knowing that it was these kids on the block that could deliver serious search engine traffic.

-But, it was a tough ask to dedicate time to social media.
-Google was still the behemoth of driving website traffic and the most stable referral source of them all.
-You might have neglected integrating this new shiny social thingy in your marketing budget and strategy.
+But, it was a tough task to dedicate time to social media.
+The search engine titan–yes, that would be Google–was still the behemoth of driving website traffic and the most stable referral source of them all.
+You might have neglected integrating this new shiny social thingy called in your digital marketing budget and strategy.

 Fast forward to 2016.
-You cannot afford to lose the opportunity of interacting with your customers on social media.
+Whether you’re a small business owner or part of a huge content marketing team, you cannot afford to lose the opportunity of interacting with your customers on social media (nor can you afford to ignore social media trends).
 Look at these astonishing facts about the current social media landscape.

 - As of Jan 2014, over 75% of all internet users were using social media.
 There are now over 2 billion active social media users worldwide.